 I also registered for IHG’s new Set Your Sights promo and though I got a crappy offer (IMO – more on that later), I kinda wanna play their game to see how it shakes out.
 If I get 50,000 more points + all the bonus points for using the Chase IHG card and being Platinum + stacking other promos, I could come out with a nice haul – and that would be plenty to start exploring the program in-depth.

-According to the marketing materials, I also get these benefits from having the card (the 10% rebate and no forex fees are nice):
+According to the marketing materials, I also get these benefits from having the card (no forex fees are nice):

 Earn on Everyday Purchases:

 • 5X points per $1 spent when you stay at any hotel in the IHG® family of brands

 • 2X points per $1 spent on purchases at gas stations, grocery stores and restaurants

 • 1X point per $1 spent on all other purchases